Does your Access Database frequently being crashed every time you try to open up your Access report within it?

-Well the Access 2016 keep crashing issue is the most frequent and most frustrating issue faced by most of ms access application users.
-And this issue can encounter at anytime either during closing of Access 2010/2013 files or while working with reports.
+Well, the Access 2016 keep crashing issue is the most frequent and most frustrating issue faced by most of the MS Access application users.
+And this issue can encounter at any time either during the closing of Access 2010/2013 files or while working with reports.

 Do you know why this happening?
 Or what’s the reason behind this frequent MS access application crashing?